Skip to main content

 Human History

 The San Guillermo highlands have been traversed by Andean cultures for thousands of years.
 Pre-Columbian indigenous peoples—ancestors of the Huarpe and Diaguita groups—crossed the Puna seasonally, hunting vicuñas and trading salt.
-Incan trade routes passed through the region, and the remains of tambo (waystation) structures are found at several locations.
-Spanish conquistadors crossed the Andes near San Guillermo in the 16th century, and mule trains later transported silver from the Andean mines.
+Incan trade routes passed through the region, and the remains of tambo (waystation) structures are found at several locations, including Cerro las Tórtolas and Cerro del Toro.
+[1] Spanish conquistadors crossed the Andes near San Guillermo in the 16th century, and mule trains later transported silver from the Andean mines.
 European presence remained minimal until 20th-century mining exploration.

 Park History

-San Guillermo was established as a provincial reserve in 1972 by San Juan Province to protect the exceptional vicuña population.
-The vicuña had been severely depleted by commercial poaching for its exceptionally fine fiber throughout the 20th century.
-Following the international ban on vicuña trade under CITES, the San Guillermo population began recovering.
-The area was upgraded to National Park status in 1998 and simultaneously designated a UNESCO Biosphere Reserve.
-The national park status brought APN management and stronger enforcement against poaching.
+San Guillermo was established as a provincial reserve in 1972 by San Juan Province to protect the exceptional vicuña population, which had been severely depleted by commercial poaching for its exceptionally fine fiber throughout the 20th century.
+The area was designated a UNESCO Biosphere Reserve in 1980.
+[1] Following the international ban on vicuña trade under CITES, the San Guillermo population began recovering.
+The area was upgraded to National Park status on 13 January 1999, bringing APN management and stronger enforcement against poaching.
+[1]

 Major Trails And Attractions